Three2Guys/IPFS-BlockchainLib/README.md

     anvil
     ```

-4. For the forth terminal, run
+4. For the fourth terminal, run
     ```sh
     npm start
     ```